 Talk about a multi-tasker!
 Sous vide technology can make eggs to any doneness, incubate yogurt, pasteurize yolks (as for mayonnaise), poach fruit, cook vegetables, thaw frozen food quickly and without any of the issues of a microwave, and, let’s not forget, create the most perfectly done proteins on the planet (steak, fish, pork butt, ribs, even hamburgers).
 All you need is a pot of water, a bag of food, and a creative imagination.

-I love sous vide cooking, and I'm really excited about the “new generation” of sous vide appliances.
-The costs have come down, the designs have gotten more streamlined, and the add-ons, like WiFi and Bluetooth, have brought sous vide cooking to a whole new level of fun (if you go for that sort of thing).
+Sous vide cooking just keeps getting better.
+Costs have come down, designs have gotten more streamlined, and the add-ons, like WiFi and Bluetooth, have brought sous vide cooking to a whole new level of fun (if you go for that sort of thing).

-But more than that, all these new products on the market mean that sous vide is ketchin’ on--and that makes me so happy!
-Because sous vide is such a truly excellent way to cook, and such an easy-to-use, no-muss-no-fuss kitchen tool, my hope is for all home chefs to discover the magic of it like I have.
+But more than that, all these new products on the market mean that sous vide is ketchin’ on!
+Because sous vide is such a truly excellent way to cook, and such an easy-to-use, no-muss-no-fuss kitchen tool, all home cooks should discover its wonders.

-Here, we review the best sous vide products on the market: the most popular immersion circulators, the techno-geek high-end circulators (their design has come a long way since my first PolyScience circulator circa 2012!), and the water ovens (all-in-one units).
+Here, we review the best sous vide products on the market: the most popular immersion circulators and the techno-geek high-end circulators.

 Our recommendations are based on a background in engineering and chemistry, many, many hours of hands-on research, and years of experience cooking with sous vide.